 SONI publishes ATR status reports on its website so that generators can track the status of the ATRs associated with their generation project(s).
-Where the scheduled FAQ date for a generation project changes as a result of a change to the scheduled completion date or the completion of an ATR for that generation project, the customer is notified in writing, and the website is updated.
+Where the scheduled FAQ date for a generation project changes as a result of a change to the scheduled completion date or the completion of an ATR for that generation project, the customer is notified in writing and the website is updated.

-1.7 Changes Since TDPNI 2018-2027
+1.7 Changes Since TDPNI 2019-2028

-Since the production of TDPNI 2018-2027, a number of SONI projects have been started, completed, cancelled or put on hold:
+Since the production of TDPNI 2019-2028, a number of SONI projects have had their status or scope changed:

-Table 1-1 Project changes since TDPNI 2018-2027
+Table 1-1 Project changes since TDPNI 2019-2028